-International Co-operative Alliance (ICA, established in 1895, and headquartered in Brussels, Belgium) is an alliance of cooperatives, in which 315 alliance members across 111 countries participate (as of October 2020).
+International Co-operative Alliance (ICA, established in 1895, and headquartered in Brussels, Belgium) is an alliance of cooperatives, in which 320 alliance members across more than 110 countries participate.
 Nationwide organizations of cooperatives across all kinds of sectors including agriculture, consumer, credit, insurance, health, fishery, forestry, workers, tourism, housing, and energy join in ICA from all over the world.
-The worldwide affiliated members of ICA amount to about 1.2 billion individuals.
+The worldwide affiliated members of ICA amount to more than 1 billion individuals.